Lakhimpur case: SC sets aside Allahabad HC order granting bail to Ashish Mishra | Law-Order

 On October 3 last year, eight people were killed in Lakhimpur Kheri during violence that erupted when farmers were protesting against Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya's visit to the area.

-Four farmers were mowed down by an SUV, in which Ashish Mishra was seated, according to the Uttar Pradesh Police FIR.
+Four farmers were mowed down by an SUV, in which Ashish Mishra was seated, according to the UP Police FIR.
 Following the incident, the driver and two BJP workers were allegedly lynched by angry farmers.

 A journalist also died in the violence that triggered outrage among opposition parties and farmer groups agitating over the Centre's now-repealed agricultural reform laws.